E-girl-Cansada/Kawata-pp-fix/README.md

-# What is this?
-An unofficial attempt to fix Kawata!osu's relax PP system.
-Hopefully it works and perhaps it can be implemented in kawata...

 # How does it work?
 I don't know, I just edit the oppai.c file because it's the only one that affects pp at all.
 But it theoretically should calculate the pp you get from a map based in it's .osu file.